-See below for answers to frequently asked questions about the Master of Health Care Innovation, the professional development Certificate in Health Care Innovation, and the Certificate for Penn Affiliates.
+See below for answers to frequently asked questions about the Master of Health Care Innovation degree, the Professional Development Courses in Health Care Innovation, and the Certificate in Health Care Innovation for Penn Affiliates.
 If you have additional questions, please contact Program Manager Katherine Ridella at email@example.com or 215-573-9378.

 Master of Health Care Innovation

 There is no funding currently available from the Department of Medical Ethics and Health Policy.
 MHCI students are either self-funded or may receive some funding through their employer.
-MHCI students are eligible for federal student loans in 4 out of 5 semesters of the program.
+MHCI students are eligible for federal student loans in most semesters of the program.
 You might also explore the possibility of scholarships through outside organizations, such as professional associations.

-Each August, MHCI students spend 4–5 days on Penn's campus to attend networking events, faculty lectures, skills workshops, and other programming.
+Yes, each August (twice total), MHCI students spend 4–5 days on Penn's campus in Philadelphia to attend the On-Campus Seminar.
+The seminar includes networking events, faculty lectures, skills workshops, orientation sessions, and other programming.
 The program will cover lodging, activities, and most meals for students during the on-campus seminar, but students are responsible for paying for their travel to and from Philadelphia, and for travel incidentals.

 Applicants have included physicians (from hospital, academic, and private practice settings), nurses and nurse managers, researchers, and administrators from a variety of industries, such as pharmaceuticals and insurance.
 However, this is not an exhaustive list of the types of applicants who would be a good fit.
-Professionals from government agencies, drug and device industries, and other sectors of health care would be a good fit.
+Professionals from government agencies, drug and device industries, and other sectors of health care would also benefit from this degree.
 MHCI students are all full-time professionals working in a health care field.

-There is no definitive path!
+There is no definitive path.
 It depends on your background and goals, which vary widely from student to student.
 Physician students, for example, tend to want to move into additional leadership or administrative positions after the degree.
+Non-clinician students may use the degree as a stepping stone into a more senior role, perhaps one that focuses more on transformation and innovation in their organization.
 A search for clinical, administrative, research, and other types of health care job openings suggests that many companies value innovation, as part of their culture and as a skill.
 Some positions focus on leading innovation, while in others, one facet of the position may draw upon the types of skills and experience you'll gain in the MHCI.
 We connect our students to a range of working professionals, beyond the program faculty, to help you build your network and shape your own path.

 MBA: An MBA would be more broadly applied, and not specific to health care.